tauplatform/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 **Download and open the JDK .dmg, double-click the package within it and follow prompts to install the latest JDK.**

 ### STEP 3: Install Ruby Version Manager (RVM)
-This step installs a tool called Ruby Version Manager (RVM) that we'll use to install Ruby 1.9.3.
-RhoStudio requires Ruby v1.9.3 and is not compatible with any other version, incuding the newer version (2.0) that comes with Mac OS X Mavericks and Yosemite.
-Fortunately, RVM makes it easy to switch between Ruby versions if you need to later.
+This step installs a tool called Ruby Version Manager (RVM) that we'll use to install Ruby 2.3.3.
+RVM makes it easy to switch between Ruby versions if you need to later.

 **NOTE: WARNING: Do not use `sudo` to install RVM; it can cause problems with file permissions when running bundle commands from within RhoStudio.<br>**